evildmp/diataxis-documentation-framework/reference.rst

 Respect the structure of the machinery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..  sidebar:: Style and form

-    * austere and uncompromising
-    * neutrality, objectivity, factuality
-    * structured according to the structure of the machinery itself

 The way a map corresponds to the territory it represents helps us use the former to find our way
 through the latter.
 It should be the same with documentation: **the structure of the documentation
 should mirror the structure of the product**, so that the user can work their way through them